Megalamphodus epicharis: Taxonomy

-Megalamphodus epicharis is classified in the genus Megalamphodus, which is Greek and means "with spacious ways", a name coined by Carl H. Eigenmann which he gave no explanation for.
-It may be an allusion to the "very large" fontanels, the frontal bones being described as "entirely separate", that is, with a space between them and the parietal bones.
-The specific name, epicharis, means "pleasing", "agreeable" or "charming", a reference to the aesthetically pleasing colour and form of this fish.

 Description

-Megalamphodus epicharis has 8 or 9 soft rays in its dorsal fin and between 23 and 29 soft rays in its anal fin.
-It has a fusiform body with a maximum standard length of 3.5 cm.
-These fishes have a transparent body which is tinted with red.
-There is a black humeral spot, the caudal fin is reddish orange, and the dorsal fin is black and white.
-Males develop longer dorsal and anal fins than fenales, and they are slimmer and brighter in colour.
+Megalamphodus epicharis has a fusiform body, and the maximum standard length of 3.5 cm.
+The body is transparent but tinted with red in some places.
+There is a black humeral spot, the caudal fin is reddish orange, and the dorsal fin is black and white, and there are 8 or 9 soft rays in the dorsal fin and between 23 and 29 soft rays in the anal fin.
+Males develop longer dorsal and anal fins than females, and they are also slimmer and brighter in color.

 Distribution and habitat

 Megalamphodus epicharis is only known to occur in the upper basin of the Rio Negro in Brazil, Colombia and Venezuela in blackwater tributaries.

-Utilisation
+Human interactions

 Megalamphodus epicharis is collected for the aquarium trade.